 2016-2017: Prof. David Ryan

-The Association communicates via an e-bulletin (every few months) and an annual winter newsletter.
+The Association communicates via an e-bulletin and an annual newsletter.
 The Journal of Transatlantic Studies, with which TSA is associated, is currently published by Routledge with four issues a year.

 Links have been cultivated with various other associations and organizations including the British Association for American Studies.
 The TSA has worked closely with the Society for Historians of American Foreign Relations (SHAFR) and for three years benefitted from SHAFR sponsorship of an American visiting speaker to the annual TSA conference.
 These were Mark Stoler, Fred Logevall and Donna Alvah.
 In 2014 SHAFR, under the leadership of Fred Logevall, kindly agreed to re-instate its support for the TSA’s annual conference for a further three years, 2014-2016.
 This will enable TSA to once again invite leading scholars from the SHAFR network for its annual conferences.

-The Association has been supported financially over the years by the US Embassy London, NATO, the Bruce Center Keele University, Baylor University, the Dundee and Angus Convention Bureau, University College Cork, Failte Ireland, the British Academy, and the Fonds Wetenschappelijk Onderzoek Vlaanderen (FWO).
+The Association has been supported financially over the years by the US Embassy London, NATO, the Bruce Center Keele University, Baylor University, the Dundee and Angus Convention Bureau, University College Cork, Failte Ireland, the British Academy, the Fonds Wetenschappelijk Onderzoek Vlaanderen (FWO), and the Halle Foundation.

 The Association runs a database of its members, providing details of their expertise, including their current research and past publications.